Subject, Artificial Intelligence, and Power

 The philosophical ignorance of Kant, Schopenhauer, Ortega, and Popper.
 Modernity has returned to Platonic and Socratic ideas that reality is not only what we perceive.

-The Ultimate Piece of the Universe
+The Last Piece of the Universe

 The philosophy of elementary particles (the ultimate reality) through works of popular science published in recent years.
 Designed to help readers understand the latest discoveries and theories of modern astrophysics